juancarracedo7/juancarracedo7/README.md

  🌱 I seek professional and personal growth, focused on teamwork

+ 🔥 I am passionate about my work.
+Because I love what I do, I have a steady source of motivation that drives me to do my best

 Skills: HTML | CSS | JAVASCRIPT | REACT JS | REDUX | NODE JS | EXPRESS | SEQUELIZE | PostgreSQL